A simple addition of hearty grains makes this the ultimate recipe for soft and chewy Blended Oatmeal Chocolate Chip Cookies.

 - Add the chocolate chips and nuts (optional), mixing to combine.

-- Shape 2 to 3 tablespoons of dough into mounds spaced 2 inches apart on a parchment paper-lined baking sheet.
+- Shape 2 to 3 tablespoons of dough into mounds spaced 2 inches apart on the baking sheets.

-- Bake the cookies for 12 to 15 minutes, or until the tops are golden brown.
-Remove the cookies from the oven and immediately transfer them to a cooling rack to cool completely.
+- Bake the cookies until the centers are barely set, 12 to 15 minutes.
+Remove the cookies from the oven and let them cool on the baking sheets for 5 minutes before transferring them to a rack to cool completely.